TMF Dividend: Yield, Schedule, and What to Expect

 Short answer

-TMF's approximate ~2 to 3% (variable) yield (as of mid-2026) makes it an income-oriented fund.
-It tracks ICE US Treasury 20+ Year Bond Index (3x daily) and passes through the dividends of its holdings, typically quarterly, minus a 0.90% expense ratio.
+TMF's approximate ~2 to 3% (variable) yield (as of mid-2026) makes it an income-oriented fund, about $2300 a year on a $10,000 position before tax.
+It tracks ICE US Treasury 20+ Year Bond Index (3x daily) and passes through the income its holdings generate, monthly, net of the 0.90% expense ratio.
 If income is your goal, TMF earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the TMF dividend work?

-TMF holds the companies in ICE US Treasury 20+ Year Bond Index (3x daily), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.90% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TMF holds what is in ICE US Treasury 20+ Year Bond Index (3x daily), collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.90% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 TMF is the Direxion Daily 20+ Year Treasury Bull 3X Shares, targeting 300% of the daily performance of the ICE US Treasury 20+ Year Bond Index at a 0.90% expense ratio.
 It expresses that exposure through swaps and Treasury futures, and the leverage is reset every day, which makes it a tactical instrument tied to short-term moves in long-term interest rates rather than the buy-and-hold equivalent of TLT.